mobino/mobino_api/README.txt

 the payment.
 We will provide you this reference number in the callback we do on a successful transaction.
 +transaction_type+:: Either +regular+ or +gift+.
 A regular transaction is one, where you bill your customer and get paid.
-A gift transaction is one, where you provide some (virtual) gift to the customer (no money is being transfered) +signature+:: A signature of the parameters.
+A gift transaction is one where you provide some (virtual) gift to the customer (no money is being transfered) +signature+:: A signature of the parameters.
 See section on 'Signature'